LucasDLee/C4-Notes-and-Code/Web D&D/Projects/Colour Picker/colour-picker-instructions.md

 - Align the text to the center
 - Set margin to auto

-When you combine these CSS stylings, you'll end up with your text in the center of your website.
+When you combine these CSS stylings, you'll end up with your text in the center of your website just like in the snapshot at the top of the instructions.